Foods to Avoid When You Have Thyroid Disorder

 Table of content

-Thyroid conditions may either result in excessive thyroid hormone secretion or underproduction of thyroid hormones.
 Thyroid hormone is involved in every important body functions, be it growth, metabolism or reproduction.
 This requires you to be extra careful towards your thyroid health.
 Thyroid health improvement depends greatly on your food intake.

 If you are suffering from hyperthyroidism, your endocrinologist may suggest you follow the overactive thyroid diet.
 This involves eating food that suppresses thyroid production and avoiding foods which can aggravate thyroid flare up.